-Week 5 (September 12): Policy Theory and Its Applications
+Week 6 (February 17): Policy Theory and Its Applications

-Readings (complete before September 12):
+Readings (complete before February 3):

 - Birkland, Ch.
 11 - Cairney, Paul.
 "Standing on the shoulders of giants: how do we combine the insights of multiple theories in public policy studies?"
-Policy Studies Journal 41, no. 1 (2013): 1-21. (posted on eLC)

-• Cairney, P. (2015).
+Policy Studies Journal 41, no. 1 (2013): 1-21. (posted on eLC) - Cairney, P. (2015).
 How can policy theory have an impact on policymaking?
 The role of theory-led academic-practitioner discussions.
 Teaching Public Administration, 33(1), 22-39. (posted on eLC)

-Week 6 (September 19): NO CLASS - Exam 1
+Week 7 (February 24): NO CLASS - EXAM

-Note: the exam should take no longer than the time allotted for class.
-You may, however, submit this later by 11:59pm after class on September 19 if you need more time.
+The take-home exam should require no longer than the time allotted for class.
+You may, however, submit this later by 11:59pm after class on February 25 if you need more time.
+Also, you may still use our classroom during regular class time should you choose.

-Exam 1 available on eLC in Instructions for Assignments folder Available September 19 at 3:55pm EDT on eLC in Assignment Submissions folder Due September 19 at 11:59pm EDT on eLC in Assignment Submissions folder
+Exam available on eLC in Instructions for Assignments folder Available February 24 at 7:10pm EST on eLC in Assignment Submissions folder Due February 25 at 11:59pm EST on eLC in Assignment Submissions folder